How to become a GP specialist with the RACGP

 Further information will be provided to applicants shortlisted for interview.

-Applicants will be contacted by the RACGP to advise if they have been shortlisted for interview on Thursday 16 July.
-You will then be sent an email by GP Synergy with details on how to book an interview by 5pm AEST Friday 17 July.
+2021 final intake applicants will be contacted by the RACGP to advise if they have been shortlisted for interview on Thursday 5 November.
+You will then be sent an email by GP Synergy with details on how to book an interview by 5pm AEDT Thursday 5 November.

 We are unable to accept preference requests in advance.
-This is because we will not know if you have been successful in passing the stage 1 assessment.
 Interview bookings will be made via a booking platform on a first-come first-served basis, however we will try to accommodate applicants with extraordinary circumstances as much as possible.
+Please contact us on email@example.com if you need assistance.

 If you are late to your interview you will not be able to join your allocated timeslot.
 Allocation to another time/date cannot be guaranteed.